 What is malware?

-Malware stands for “malicious software” and is software designed with the intent to harm or destroy computer systems and programs.
-The software gets developed by cybercriminals who are known as hackers.
+Malware stands for “malicious software” and is software designed to harm or destroy computer systems and programs.
+The software is developed by cybercriminals who are known as hackers.

 Malware can also spread through computer networks where numerous devices are connected.
-When it does, it wreaks havoc by halting programs, stealing mass amounts of data, and sometimes holding systems hostage until a ransom gets paid.
+When it does, it wreaks havoc by halting programs, stealing massive amounts of data, and sometimes holding systems hostage until a ransom is paid.

-Malware can be a nuisance in some situations, but in many cases it can be catastrophic and cost tons of money and productivity.
+Malware can be a nuisance in some situations, but in many cases, it can be catastrophic, costing a ton of money and productivity.
 The best malware protection and antivirus programs work to prevent that from happening, but you should stay informed so you’ll recognize malware if it attempts to sneak into your computer.

 10 different types of malware